 My second theory is that it may be genetic in some way.
 My mother loathed being door-stepped by anyone, and Jehovah’s Witnesses in particular.
 She once tipped a bucket of water over some people who knocked on the door to ask her if she’d thought about the fate of her immortal soul at all.
 I was nine or ten years old, off school with a tummy bug, and she had just finished clearing up a load of vomit (i.e. it wasn’t very clean water).
 Perhaps her reputation has somehow attached itself to me and I am on some kind of list of People Who Should Not Be Bothered?

 These, and other such mad things, have left me tired and cynical.
 Therefore, my fourth and final theory for my lack of door-stepping is this: everyone over the age of thirty is tired.
-What I mean by that is that we’re tired of talking about politics (and hearing about it on the radio, in the pub, at work and on the TV), but also that we’re just tired.
+We’re tired of talking about politics (and hearing about it on the radio, in the pub, at work and on the TV), but also we’re just tired.
 We’re too tired to ring doorbells (bing-bong!
 ‘Fuck off!’), and we’re too tired to answer them (bing-bong!
 ‘Fuck off!’).
 Yes, people could throw themselves into campaigning in my constituency in the hope of removing Ear Photography Guy, but it’s just too much effort, not very well spent.
 I teach at a university and so am well aware how brilliant young people are, but it’s worth saying that young people are particularly brilliant in three specific ways: (i) they don’t like being talked down to; (ii) they don’t read tabloids; and (iii) they aren’t knackered yet.
 They still have the energy to get excited about the possibility of change; to ring and answer doorbells; to have someone tell them to fuck off and not mind too much (the BNP guy really minded).
-I listened to an interview with someone from the University of Kent yesterday, in which she explained how student volunteers had knocked on doors in the run-up to the election asking students if they were registered to vote (and helping them to register if they weren’t), along with a hundred other things that helped get the vote out.
+I listened to an interview with someone from the University of Kent yesterday, in which she explained how student volunteers had knocked on doors in the run-up to the election asking students if they were registered to vote (and helping them to register if they weren’t).
+They also explained to students who didn’t know that they were allowed to register in either their home or university constituency, along with a hundred other things that helped get the vote out.
 That seat (Canterbury) is now a Labour seat, for the first time in a hundred years, with a winning margin of 187 votes.
 Young people did that.

 Departed from the house, I mean, rather than departed this mortal plane, which I guess will have to do.